pointtonull/algorithms/README.md

-This is a complete coverage plaground repo I use as template for my tdd projects and I maintain updated solving popular coding challenges once in a while.
+This is a complete coverage playground repo I use as template for my tdd projects and I maintain updated solving popular coding challenges once in a while.

 # Data Structures